deprekate/fastDemux/README.md

 Optionally then copy the compiled binary to the bin folder or somewhere else that is on your PATH

 ### Running
-To run the program,pecify a barcodes file and a fastq file
+To run the program, specify a barcodes file and a fastq file
 ```sh
 ./fastDemux <barcodes.txt> <in.seq>
 ```